 - The victory ball.
 Yes, yes.
 We all laughed out loud at Guts' reaction to Casca looking ultra-prettied up.
 But the conversation that the two had on the balcony is rather cute.
 After they both banter about how much they don't like social gatherings such as the ball, Guts goes onto joking about Casca's appearance.
 Casca then shows an insecure side to her personality, telling Guts how she felt goofy in a dress and that she was embarrassed to be showing off so much skin because of her muscle.
 But then Guts reassures her that she looked very lovely and that she looked way more attractive than the noblewomen at the ball.
 Not only did he succeed in cheering her up, but it was the first time that Guts hinted to Casca that he thought that she was beautiful.

-- After Griffith returns to the Hawks after the assassination of the Queen of Midland, EVERY member of the Hawks runs up to Griffith, being glad that he's alive and hadn't died of a poisoned drink at the ball.
-Including Corkus, who even has tears in his eyes.
+- When Griffith returns to the Hawks after assassinating of the Queen of Midland, EVERY member of the Hawks runs up to Griffith, being glad that he's alive and hadn't died of a poisoned drink at the ball]].
+Even that Smug Snake Corkus has tears in his eyes!

 - Another one is also one of the most aesthetic and beautiful scenes in the whole story, one that not even Berserk Abridged could spoof: the love scene between Guts and Casca.
 Not only the Scenery Porn makes the premises perfect but the whole dynamic of the moment was rendered in one of the most sensual and enthralling way that was ever drawn in the industry.
 That aside, it is actually one of the only few moments that Guts actually enjoyed for real in his life and finding love with Casca actually made him happy, for a short time though.